 (Updated: the new DJI Mavic Pro camera has camera model "FC220" maker "DJI" in it.
 I don't have any physical color targets like Gretag or it8 to help with the new camera support.)

-#4 Updated by Albert Jasinski about 1 month ago
+#4 Updated by Albert Jasinski 4 months ago